Who we are

 Paid workers and volunteers

 Camel CSA set up in late 2008, began growing veg in early 2009 and became totally self-sustaining in 2013.
-There are now more than 30 regular volunteers and four part-time workers – a grower, grower/delivery driver, a picking and packing coordinator and an admin coordinator.
+There are now more than 30 regular volunteers and four part-time workers – a grower/delivery driver, two seasonal growers, a picking and packing coordinator and an admin coordinator.

 The growing team produce and harvest the vegetables.
 The picking and packing team share out the weekly harvest and pack the vegetable boxes.
 The elected core management group make the day to day decisions.